Developer Guide

 The logic mechanism of this feature is the same as finding a patient by NRIC, but it will show all information of the patient on the view pane

 including email, birthdate, drug allergies, and medicines.
-The view pane UI construction is similar to person card, which needs one Person
+The view pane UI construction is similar to person card, which needs one Person as a parameter.

 This operation could be activated by typing a command or double-clicking the patient card.